 At CES, Camous will develop a research project to analyze inter-state insurance mechanisms in a monetary union.
 In a monetary union, where external nominal adjustments are foregone, risk sharing institutions provide insurance against regional economic shocks.
 Camous seeks to open the black box of risk sharing to investigate the institutional determinants of the various channels of risk sharing.
 In particular, he proposes to exploit the heterogeneity across regions to identify economic determinants of effective risk sharing.

 This information is accurate for the time period that the visiting scholar is affiliated with CES.

-Assistant Professor, University of Mannheim
+Assistant Professor of Economics, University of Mannheim

 Visiting Scholar 2019-2020, CES, Harvard University